yoki31/gitpod/docs/self-hosted/install/database.md

 url: /docs/self-hosted/latest/install/database/
 ---

-#####TODO
 #### Database

 Gitpod uses a MySQL database to store user data.
 By default Gitpod ships with a MySQL database built-in.
 If you operate your own MySQL database (which we'd recommend in a production setting) you can use that one.
 You have the following options:

 * Integrated database: If not disabled, this MySQL database is installed in a Kubernetes pod as a part of Gitpod’s Helm chart.
 The database uses a Kubernetes PersistentVolume.
 We do not recommend using this option fo a production setting.